jbellsey/material-decorator/README.md

 [Material Design Lite](http://getmdl.io) (MDL) to an [Aurelia](http://aurelia.io) view-model.

+View all the MDL samples running in Aurelia [here](http://jbellsey.github.io/material-decorator/).

 # Wait, what?
 Why?

 This is needed because MDL doesn't play nice with dynamically-generated